Day 31 of a Year Long Road Trip Along America’s Scenic Byways

 After another cozy evening at Walmart, I set out to try blueberry coffee.
-When I saw the option for the first time, I thought, GROSS, but after second thoughts, I’m in Maine, and I should at least try it.
-I didn’t find any at Rockland Café, but I did enjoy a bacon, egg, and toast breakfast at a local joint before dropping the geocoin in a cache near a JCPenney parking lot.
-I picked up another coin to drop elsewhere and then ventured to the Rockland Breakwater Lighthouse.
+When I saw the option for the first time, I thought, GROSS, but after second thought, I’m in Maine, and I should at least try it.
+I didn’t find any at Rockland Café, but I did enjoy a bacon, egg, and toast breakfast before dropping the geocoin I found the other day in a cache near a JCPenney parking lot.
+This cache was home to another coin which I picked up to drop elsewhere.
+After a little caching, I ventured to the Rockland Breakwater Lighthouse on the Maine coast.

 The lighthouse station is on a 7/8 mile long breakwater that was built of granite in the late 1800s to protect the harbor.
 The Bodwell Granite Company used over 700,000 tons of granite at a cost of over $750,000.
 During the construction, a small beacon was moved each time the breakwater was extended.
 In 1902, a permanent lighthouse was built, and it was automated in 1965.

 After the Coast Guard announced they planned to destroy the structure, and the City of Rockland rebuked the property, the nearby Samoset Resort cared for the building until 1989.
 Thereafter, the City has preserved the lighthouse under the Maine Lights Program.

 According to Kate and Lucy, who I met on the breakwater, Kenny Chesney was here yesterday filming, so watch for a movie or video with this lighthouse in the background!
 Kate is a full-time Maine resident and works at a recycling center.
 I watched a “How Do They Do That” show on television once on recycling, it is fascinating.
 Kate tells me the most sought after plastic container is the milk jug.